- Medicare EHR Incentive Program

 As discussed above, PI applies to a) MIPS ECs, b) MIPS-APMs, and c) Advanced APMs that participate in MSSP.

-PI does not replace the Medicaid EHR Incentive Program, which will continue through Program Year 2021.
+Note: PI does not replace the Medicaid EHR Incentive Program, which has ended after Program Year 2021.

 Note: The Promoting Interoperability (PI) component was previously called Advancing Care Information (ACI).